slayterteal/OS_Mini_Group_Project/README.txt

 // We're assuming you are in the main project directory for these instructions.
 // Server.c and client.c should be in Their own folder!
-Build Client (from main project directory): gcc ../client/client.c -o client.out Build Server (from main project directory): gcc -Wall ./server/server.c ./*.c -o a.out -ldt
+Build Client (from main project directory): gcc ../client/client.c -o client.out Build Server (from main project directory): gcc -Wall ./server/server.c ./*.c -o server.out -ldt